casper-network/docs/source/docs/casper/developers/writing-onchain-code/testing-contracts.md

 }
 ```

-The most important is the program path which needs to be set exactly to the unit tests path seen during the “make test” or “cargo test” unit tests run.
+You need to set the program path to match the path for running the tests; for example, use the path where you ran the tests using `make test` or `cargo test`.
 In this case this would be `integration_tests-2771dd9bbf2fac3c`.

 6. Set the breakpoints in the unit tests file.